 When Mitsubishi Motor Philippines Corporation (MMPC) launched the Xpander in the country, it didn’t have a hard time finding its place in the market.
-It instantly became one of the best-selling Mitsubishi units in the Philippine lineup alongside the Mitsubishi Mirage G4, and the Mitsubishi L300.
+(You can check the latest Mitsubishi Xpander price Philippines on Philkotse) It instantly became one of the best-selling Mitsubishi units in the Philippine lineup alongside the Mitsubishi Mirage G4, and the Mitsubishi L300.

 Mitsubishi Xpander MPV